e-heller/fastavro/README.md

   Avro types.
 See [Aliases][spec_aliases] in the Avro specification for details.

-* No support for *Logical Types* - i.e., the `logicalType` attribute Avro types.
+* No support for *Logical Types* - i.e., the new `logicalType` attribute that adds support for derived types in Avro 1.8 like `decimal`, `date`, `time-millis`, `timestamp-millis`, etc.
   See [Logical Types][spec_logical] in the Avro specification for details.
-  > *Note:* the [ViaSat/fastavro] fork currently has support for some Logical Types.
-I hope to merge this code soon.
+  > Note: the [ViaSat/fastavro] fork currently has support for some Logical Types.
+I hope to incorporate this work soon.

 [spec_wire_format]: https://avro.apache.org/docs/current/spec.html#Protocol+Wire+Format